 Aperkirdoe is a name whose ancestors lived among the Picts, a tribe in ancient Scotland.
 The Aperkirdoe family lived in the old barony of Aberkirder, in Banffshire.

 Early Origins of the Aperkirdoe family

 Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."

 Early History of the Aperkirdoe family

 This web page shows only a small excerpt of our Aperkirdoe research.
-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkirdoe History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Aperkirdoe History in all our PDF Extended History products and printed products wherever possible.